 When you contact a professional about your concern that a child is being abused, unless the child is in immediate danger, they will make some initial enquiries before taking action.
 They will check whether the child is known to Services, such as Education, Health, Police and Social Service professionals.

 All information will be treated seriously and acted upon.
-This may lead to immediate action or a more planned response.
+In line with national guidance, concerns about abuse, neglect, exploitation, trafficking or online harm may lead to immediate child protection action or to a more planned multi-agency response.

 You will be advised of the process in the case of suspect child abuse, but the outcome of an investigation will remain confidential.